-Our vision clearly states, "By 2030 Central University of Technology, Free State will be a leading African University of Technology, shaping the future through innovation".
-We have established an ecosystem of innovation that cater for students, staff and the community at large to develop their innovative ideas.
-We encourage you to familiarize yourself with the ecosystem and think of innovative ideas that you can develop during your stay at the institution.
+Our vision states, "By 2030 Central University of Technology, Free State will be a leading African University of Technology, shaping the future through innovation".
+We have established an ecosystem of innovation that caters to students and the community at large to develop their innovative ideas.
+We encourage you to familiarise yourself with the ecosystem and think of creative ideas that you can develop during your stay at the institution.